Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 At the end of week 20 we had our anatomy scan ultrasound appointment.
 This ultrasound took about 45 minutes.
 The sonographer looked at all the major organs and bones for baby A, then did the same for baby B. This is typically the appointment where they can tell you the baby’s gender, but we already knew that for both babies.

-Our twins health was great and they were measuring big.
-Baby girl was in the 92nd percentile and baby boy in the 95th.
+Our twins’ health was great and they were measuring big.
+Baby girl was in the 92nd percentile and our baby boy was in the 95th.
 They were both measuring about a week and a half ahead.
 I think the babies had just gone through a growth spurt because my stomach got much bigger, was hurting, and I was very hungry.
 The babies were both head down which is good if I’m going to have a natural birth.

 During week 20 my heartburn became a lot worse than before.
 I’ve heard it can be worse with twins.
 I also had to start sleeping differently.
 I love sleeping on my back, but it really hurts my back to do that now.
 The position that is best for my back is to sleep on my side.
 I put a pillow between my knees and under my stomach to support it.